3 Budgeting

 • Annual vacation: $2,400/year → $200/month

-Two dominant frameworks exist.
-Both work; pick the one that matches your personality.
+Two dominant frameworks exist: zero-based and percentage.
+Either one will work; just pick the one that matches your personality.
 Zero-based budgets offer tight control and are detail-oriented, making them ideal for anyone rebuilding from debt or with irregular income.
 Percentage budgets are for big-picture thinkers, stable income earners, and people who hate detailed tracking.

 Zero-Based Budgeting